Use a red plate to lose a bit of weight: People who eat off them cut their intake by 40%.

 MY THOUGHTS: Who knows!?
 If it helps I’m prepared to give it a go.
 My plates are purple, I’m curious as to what that may trigger in me behaviour-wise!?

-Intense back pain and brittle bones at just 29 – all because I had a baby.
-Fiona Duffy.
-Daily Mail.
+Intense back pain and brittle bones at just 29 – all because I had a baby, Fiona Duffy.

 Experts are unsure why the problem occurs in some women, and not others.
 Studies have shown that the vitamin D hormone levels didn’t increase in some pregnancies.
 Or it is thought that some women who suffer with this, may have already had a lower bone density before the pregnancy.